aeternity/aepp-sdk-python/README.md

   Welcome to the aecli client.

-  The client is to interact with an epoch node.
+  The client is to interact with an node node.

 Options:
   --version            Show the version and exit.
-  -u, --url URL        Epoch node url
+  -u, --url URL        Node node url
   -d, --debug-url URL
-  --force              Ignore epoch version compatibility check --wait               Wait for transactions to be included --json               Print output in JSON format --version            Show the version and exit.
+  --force              Ignore node version compatibility check --wait               Wait for transactions to be included --json               Print output in JSON format --version            Show the version and exit.